 A VPN will shield your IP address, hide your activity from ISPs, and enhance your protection against hackers.
 However, it doesn’t make you completely anonymous or invisible online.
 Websites will still be able to see what you’re doing on their servers, although they won’t be able to view your IP address.

 Fact: VPNs make you safer online

 Hackers are always looking for ways to spy on and steal your private data.
 An unsecured connection or a compromised router might be all they need.
 However, with a VPN encrypting your data, hackers won’t be able to view your online activity, even if they’ve broken into the router you’re using.

 Fiction: All VPNs do the same thing

 Not all VPNs are created equal.
 Some offer better speeds than others, and each service boasts its own features and tools.
-A free VPN, for example, won’t have the same level of security, speed, and stability as a premium option.
+Free VPNs, unlike paid ones, for example, won’t have the same level of security, speed, and stability as a premium option.
 It’s important to research any VPN before using it to make sure it’s right for you.

 How to pick the right VPN for you: a guide

 The best way to celebrate International VPN Day is by getting a VPN!
 But, before you choose one, make sure you cover all the points on this checklist.